aardev14/Pesto/README.md

 ## The Password Parrot
 *"If I 'ad a euro for every brain cell involved in-a coming up with that password, I'd be-a bankrupt." -Pesto*

-Pesto is a magical talking parrot who can be called upon for his password estimation skills!
+Pesto is a magical talking parrot who can be called upon for his password strength estimation skills!
 1. **Fuzzy** - Pesto, like all parrots, has fuzzy feathers!
-This password estimator tracks fuzz (1 edit distance) to find bad passwords.
+This password strength estimator tracks fuzz (1 edit distance) to find bad passwords.
 2. **Rude** - Pesto has quite the mouth on him and is known for having a lot of bad words in his vocabulary!
-This password estimator matches your password against a list of "bad" words (bad passwords).
+This password strength estimator matches your password against a list of "bad" words (bad passwords).
 3. **Protective** - Pesto is always protective of the villagers!
-This password estimator is used to ensure a high quality password is chosen.
+This password strength estimator is used to ensure a high quality password is chosen.
 It also has flexible parameters to provide different levels of protection!
 4. **Magical** - Pesto is a magical parrot who has will come to you when called.
 His presence is mutable, as he can never be found until he is called again.
-This magical password estimator will only store your password in character arrays (mutable) that are zeroed out.
+This magical password strength estimator will only store your password in character arrays (mutable) that are zeroed out.
 It never stores data as a string (immutable).
 5. **Reliable** - Pesto may be a rude parrot, but he knows his stuff and is only one call away!
 He can rate your password in just a few milliseconds.
-This password estimator is a simple, reliable tool for all applications that require a simple and secure password strength estimator.
+This password strength estimator is a simple, reliable tool for all applications that require a simple and secure password strength estimator.
 ## The Design
 I created the algorithm by blending features from zxcbn and Azure AD Password Protection:
 - https://learn.microsoft.com/en-us/azure/active-directory/authentication/concept-password-ban-bad